 The latest, and last, restoration began in 1989.
 It only really got underway when she was handed over to Ian Bancroft in July 1998.
 The complete body off restoration was finished on the 27th of March 1999, in time for us to celebrate our 35th Wedding anniversary with a run out to lunch in her the next day.

 Things do not always go according to plan.
 In 2006 we had to abandon a holiday to Brittany in BBM 69 because of a blocked exhaust.
-And in 2007 we had a broken dynamo bearing on our way to Norfolk.
-That’s life with a 79-year-old car.
+We carried on in our modern.
+In 2007 we had a broken dynamo bearing on our way to Norfolk.
+That’s life with a 81-year-old car.